OliverEvans96/fdivide/README.md

 ```
 % fdivide --help
 fdivide
-Divide a regular files from a directory into subdirectories by number of files using symlinks.
+Divide regular files from a directory into subdirectories by number of files using symlinks.

 Usage:
     fdivide --size <dir-size> <input-dir> <output-dir>